Water Avenue Historic District

-The Water Avenue Historic District is a 10 acre historic district in Selma, Dallas County, Alabama.
+The Water Avenue Historic District is a 10 acre historic district in Selma, Dallas County, Alabama, United States.
 It is centered on Water Avenue in downtown.
 The boundaries were increased on July 7, 2005.
 The district is primarily commercial, with examples of the Greek Revival, Italianate, Queen Anne, Romanesque Revival, and Renaissance Revival styles.
 It contains 52 properties, with 47 contributing and 5 noncontributing to the district.
 It was added to the National Register of Historic Places on December 26, 1972, with boundary increases in 2005 and 2021.